eduardmlyn/GamePriceChecker-backend/ChangeList.md

 * changed steam models to accept different responses
 * changed entities to allow null values
 * renamed README.md to ChangeList.md

+Change list 0.3.28
+* changed Transactional import and made readonly where applicable
+* added @DynamicUpdate to entities for performance